Landmark Case – Profit Disgorgement

 The Headlines of the Blick Campaign 2014–2015

-The Swiss Press Council rules: Blick violated private and intimate privacy; the identifying reporting should never have occurred.
+The Swiss Press Council rules in 2016: Blick violated private and intimate privacy; the identifying reporting should never have occurred.
 Blick does not publish this ruling.
-In the same year, the lawsuit for profit disgorgement under Art.
+In 2017, Jolanda Spiess files the civil lawsuit for the personality rights violation.
+It becomes the basis for the later profit disgorgement under Art.
 28a para.
-3 ZGB is filed – the first-ever application of this legal instrument against a Swiss media corporation.
+3 ZGB, the first-ever application of this legal instrument against a Swiss media corporation.

 2019